aduth/svg-fallback.js/README.md

 # svg-fallback.js

 __svg-fallback.js__ provides an unobtrusive fallback for browsers which lack support for SVG images.
-It supports images rendered either through &lt;img&gt; tags or through CSS background-image.
+It supports images rendered either through &lt;img&gt; tags or using CSS background-image.
 Even better, it can do so without making multiple HTTP requests.

 No additional scripts are required.
 Simply include _svg-fallback.js_, and use either the CSS class or the &lt;img&gt; data-* attributes as outlined below.

-_svg-fallback.js_ is only __427 bytes__ when minified and gzipped.
+_svg-fallback.js_ is less than __1kb__ minified.

 [Demonstration](http://aduth.github.com/svg-fallback.js/)